Trump has crossed the line and we should make sure that we keep him honest. America deserves the truth, not the lies.

 What Do We Know About the Shooter?

 The morning of August 3rd, 2019, started out like any other morning for the people of El Paso.
 They were doing their morning shopping, not knowing that someone had driven all the way from Allen, Texas, with the intent to kill.

 The shooter, Patrick Crusius, who had just turned 21 years old in July and was now legally able to purchase a weapon, was on his way into Walmart.
 Around 10 a.m., he entered the local Walmart store and began to open fire.

-It has been reported that at least 22 people have died and as many as 40 more have been injured; confirmation is still pending.
-Hospital staff have reported that soldiers from Ft.
-Bliss are among those injured.
+22 people died and dozens were injured.
+Hospital staff reported that soldiers from Ft.
+Bliss were among those injured.

-Crusius' Facebook and Twitter page have been suspended, and many items are being pushed as coming from these pages before they were suspended but are not confirmed as well.
+Crusius' Facebook and Twitter pages were suspended, and many items were being pushed as coming from these pages before they were suspended.
 One item was that he was a "fan of Trump."

 The manifesto that is being touted as coming from Patrick Crusius is a contradiction of his own actions based on the fact that he makes it clear that it wasn't about Trump, but then the entire thing calls to action based on Trump's rally rants.